 God's love gift is no different.
 It must be received.

-But how do we receive it?
+But how do we do that with God's gift?
 John 3:16 tells us how.

 1. To do so, we must believe.
 "For God so loved the world that He gave His one and only Son, that whoever believes."

-Whoever--God offers His gift to everyone, but only those who believe will enjoy the gift.
+Whoever--God offers His gift to everyone.
+To every people group.
+To every person in the world.
+He offers this gift to all.
+But only those who believe will enjoy the gift.

 To receive this gift we must believe.
 Trust.
 Have faith.
-The verb is present tense--literally "whoever is believing."
+The verb is present tense-literally "whoever is believing."
 Saving faith is not, "Oh, I believed once but I don't anymore."
-It's worth noting that one of the key words the Bible uses to identify Christians is "believers."
+No, it's an ongoing belief.
+Indeed, one of the key words the Bible uses to identify Christians is "believers."